gpstar81/GPStar-proton-pack/OPERATION.md

 - Enable only the Cyclotron LEDs to change colors (requires RGB replacement such as a Neopixel ring).
 - Enable both the Power Cell and Cyclotron to use video game colours.

-To exit the menu system, navigate to the top menu in **Setting 5** (Slo-blo LED is no longer illuminated) and press the Barrel Wing Button.
+To exit the menu system, navigate to the top menu in `Option 5` (Slo-blo LED is no longer illuminated) and press the Barrel Wing Button.
 A small beep will be heard when transitioning between the top and sub menu levels.

 **Tip:** When music is playing while the pack and wand are turned off, you can use the Top Dial on the top of the Neutrona Wand to easily access the independent music volume control.